-Homeowner’s insurance is something that lets you sleep a little easier at night, knowing that if something unexpected should happen at or to your home, your insurance is protecting you—but is it really?
-Do you really know what is in your homeowner’s policy?
+Homeowner’s insurance is something that lets you sleep a little easier at night, knowing that if something unexpected should happen at or to your home, your insurance is protecting you—but is it?
+Do you know what is in your homeowner’s policy?
 If not, it could be a rude awakening for you to have a sudden loss that is not covered and leaves you financially devastated.